Salmansami095/Salmansami095/README.md

-# 💫 About Me:
+# About Me:
-I am software engineer with the degrre of bsit and i have experience in compnay gosaas.
-I have skilss of.
-Mern stack , application development java , website development html,css ,javascript,php,mysql
+I am software engineer.
+Proficient in MERN stack, Java, C++ , application engineering, and Python development with expertise in data structures.
+Committed to scalable, impactful solution

 ## 🌐 Socials: